-26 of the Best Museums In Budapest
+28 Wonderful Museums In Budapest

 Budapest has several excellent museums, see below if any of them strikes your fancy.

 Budapest's public museums are open Tuesday through Sunday, normally from 10 a.m. to 6 p.m., and closed on Mondays.
-Unless noted differently below, wall texts appear in both Hungarian and English.
-Admission fees range from the equivalent of a few euros to up to €20 (the House of Parliament and the Dohány Street Synagogue are priciest but both well worth it).
+Admission fees are shown below.
+Unless noted differently, wall texts appear in both Hungarian and English.

 The Museum of Fine Arts (Szépművészeti Múzeum) in Budapest features a world-class collection of old masters paintings.
 Photo: Tas Tóbiás